 For more detailed information about the study, please visit the South Shaganappi Study webpage.

 Phase 3A: Preferred Concept Selection

 We know that draft recommended plans are improved when they incorporate the knowledge of those who live and work near the study area and those who use the use the road network.
-We are hosting engagement opportunities for public participation for all those that use the south end of Shaganappi Trail.
+We hosted engagement opportunities for public participation for all those that use the south end of Shaganappi Trail.

 Draft Long-term Recommended Plan:

 Draft Short-term Recommended Plan (including 43rd Street ideas):

 Learn about what that has taken place so far in a brief summary of each phase of engagement below.

 As part of Phase 2B: Concept Development and Analysis, in November 2016, we asked Calgarians to evaluate the short- and long-term preliminary concepts using the study’s objectives and community themes developed in Phase One: Project Initiation and Definition.